RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 This research addresses the following central question: Can a practical implementation of modern research in reinforcement learning achieve simulated robot locomotion with quantifiable and perceivable improvements to a basic reinforcement learning approach?

 The hypothesis posits that advanced algorithms, specifically the Twin Delayed Deep Deterministic Policy Gradient (TD3) method, will demonstrate superior performance over baseline REINFORCE implementations in terms of:

-- Learning efficiency (faster convergence)
+- Learning efficiency (faster convergence).
-- Policy stability (reduced variance)
+- Policy stability (reduced variance).
-- Final performance (higher average returns)
+- Final performance (higher average returns).
-- Robustness (consistent behavior across trials)
+- Robustness (consistent behavior across trials).

 ### 1.4 Objectives